Skip to content

 The History of PA Fire Police

 fire police patrol parade Fire Police in Pennsylvania were established in 1896 in Crawford County.
-They would continue to form within various fire organizations throughout the Commonwealth until Pennsylvania later legally defining Special Fire Police.
+They would continue to form within various fire organizations throughout the Commonwealth until Pennsylvania later legally defined Special Fire Police.

-In 1941 Fire Police became a part of Pennsylvania law, establishing the baseline considerations and powers of these individuals by granting them limited police authority in protecting emergency personnel and providing scene safety.
+In 1941, Fire Police became a part of Pennsylvania law, establishing the baseline considerations and powers of these individuals by granting them limited police authority in protecting emergency personnel and providing scene safety.

 In 1949, Pennsylvania amended its Fire Police laws (Act 388) to significantly broaden the authority of special fire police.
 These changes empowered fire police to act in emergency situations and, upon municipal request, to operate even when their fire company was not directly involved.

-In 1959 authoritative power for Fire Police was further expanded upon to allow them to operate for non-emergency events upon request from organizations other than fire departments and companies, primarily for services such as parades, funerals but also much more.
+In 1959, authoritative power for Fire Police was further expanded upon to allow them to operate for non-emergency events upon request from organizations other than fire departments and companies, primarily for services such as parades, funerals, but also much more.

 In 1980 (Act 122 – current law), the Fire Police Act was amended to, among other things, make it clear that the act does not grant the right or power to use firearms or other weapons in the course of an officer’s duty.